-A pretreatment biopsy to diagnose and grade a sarcoma is highly preferred.
+- A pretreatment biopsy to diagnose and grade a sarcoma is highly preferred.
 Biopsy should be carried out by an experienced surgeon (or radiologist) and may be accomplished by open incisional or needle technique.
 Core needle biopsy is preferred; however, an open incisional biopsy may be considered by an experienced surgeon.
-Image-guided needle biopsy may be indicated for extremity/truncal sarcomas.

-- The surgical procedure necessary to resect the tumor with oncologically appropriate margins should be used.
-Close margins may be necessary to preserve critical neurovascular structures, bones, joints, etc. - Evaluate preoperatively for rehabilitation (ie, PT, OT) for patients with extremity sarcoma.
-Continue rehabilitation postoperatively until maximal function is achieved. - Ideally, the biopsy site should be excised en bloc with the definitive surgical specimen.
+Image-guided needle biopsy may be indicated for extremity/truncal sarcomas. - For certain histologies with a propensity for nodal metastatic disease, sentinel node biopsy can be considered, especially if the presence of occult nodal metastatic disease would change the multimodality treatment plan.
+Surgery - The surgical procedure necessary to resect the tumor with oncologically appropriate margins should be used.
+Close margins may be necessary to preserve critical neurovascular structures, bones, joints, etc. - Evaluate preoperatively for rehabilitation (see SARC-D 2 of 2) - Ideally, the biopsy site should be excised en bloc with the definitive surgical specimen.
 Dissection should be through grossly normal tissue planes uncontaminated by tumor.
-If the tumor is close to or displaces major vessels or nerves, these do not need to be resected if the adventitia or perineurium is removed and the underlying neurovascular structures are not involved with gross tumor. - Radical excision/entire anatomic compartment resection is not routinely necessary. - Surgical clips should be placed to mark the periphery of the surgical field and other relevant structures to help guide potential future RT.
+If the tumor is close to or displaces major vessels or nerves, these do not need to be resected if the adventitia or perineurium is removed and the underlying neurovascular structures are not involved with gross tumor. - Radical excision/entire anatomic compartment resection is not routinely necessary.

+Surgical clips should be placed to mark the periphery of the surgical field and other relevant structures to help guide potential future RT.
 If closed suction drainage is used, the drains should exit the skin close to the edge of the surgical incision (in case re-resection or radiation is indicated).